 St. Joseph's Oratory's masses are especially involved given the space of the grounds and its history of saintly miracles.

-The quintessential Québécois feast that heralds spring every year, the humble sugar shack meal is the perfect all ages activity for Easter weekend.
+The humble sugar shack meal is the quintessential Québécois feast that heralds spring every year and the perfect all-ages activity for Easter weekend.

 For a stylish stay, book accommodations at Montreal's top-rated boutique hotels or most luxurious hotels.
 And for stunning views straight out of a European travel guide, stay in Old Montreal's top-rated hotels.